Expelled Progress Singapore Party member apologises to Singapore People's Party chairman Jose Raymond over allegations of foreign funding

 The damages Mr Raymond initially demanded will also be waived as a gesture of goodwill, after Mr Teo's lawyers at Goh JP & Wong LLC said in a letter that their client earns "mediocre wages" and does not have the means to pay any damages.

-Mr Teo's lawyers also explained that he is "deeply sorry and remorseful for having acted in such a rash manner", and had made the video in a spur of the moment after hearing the allegations from various sources of his own.
+Mr Teo's lawyers also explained that he is "deeply sorry and remorseful for having acted in such a rash manner", and that he had made the video on the spur of the moment after hearing the allegations from various sources of his own.

 "It was never our client's intention to defame or harm anyone, or anyone's reputation for that matter.
 Our client had never intended to publish this video without properly checking the veracity of its allegations and contents."